 Focus on the basics

 At improv auditions it’s usually best to focus on the basics.
-Listening, agreement, yes and, who what where, building relationships.
+Listening, agreement, yes and, who what where, building relationships, building character, scene work.
 These things done well are always what we look for.
 Things to avoid are playing overly negative scenes or aggressive characters, as we’re looking for people who can lift the spirits of the room.

 You don’t have to be perfect